JavaScript Array

 More on Javascript Array

-We can create an array using JavaScript's new keyword.
+You can also create an array using JavaScript's new keyword.
 For example,

 const array2 = new Array("eat", "sleep");